-By order dated December 1, 1997, the court terminated the temporary custody of Ryan with the DHHR and granted temporary custody to Donna S., the child's paternal grandmother, a resident of Garrett County, Maryland.
+By order dated December 1, 1997, the court terminated the temporary custody of Ryan with the DHHR and granted temporary custody to Donna S., See footnote 5 the child's paternal grandmother, a resident of Garrett County, Maryland.

 On December 19, 1997, Charlotte filed a motion for a "Post-Adjudicatory Improvement Period."
 The court granted the motion on February 17, 1998, and provided for a 3-month improvement period.
+See footnote 6